 Due to the COVID-19 pandemic, the number of people accessing our partner food pantry network doubled and our food distribution increased by 55%.
 Because of this increased need, GBFB is advocating for increased state and federal support for those facing food insecurity.
 Read more in our American Journal of Public Health editorial.

 Since 2018, we have partnered with Cambridge Health Alliance to host a monthly produce distribution at the Cambridge Health Alliance Revere Care Center.
 Research is ongoing for quality improvement purposes and to evaluate the effectiveness of the program on improving diet.
 This work is funded in part by a SIREN grant and a Massachusetts Attorney General Office’s Social Determinants Partnership Grant.
 As part of this collaboration, we published Food access initiatives: An integral piece of the Revere, Massachusetts, COVID-19 response in the Journal of Agriculture, Food Systems, and Community Development.

 GBFB sponsored the first study of the health-related costs of hunger and food insecurity in Massachusetts.
 Conducted by Children’s HealthWatch, and released in 2018, the in-depth analysis reports hunger and food insecurity in our state increased health-related expenditures by an estimated $2.4 billion at least, in 2016 alone.
 For more on the intersection of food insecurity and health, see Food As Medicine: Rethinking Hunger Relief As Health Care (WBUR, 2017).

-The purpose of the Health & Research Council is to advise GBFB’s community-based research, programming, and policy work.
+The purpose of the Health and Research Council is to advise GBFB’s community-based research, programming, and policy work.
 GBFB relies on members of this Council to provide guidance on new developments and ideas in their relevant fields of expertise such as public health, public policy, and healthcare administration.
-Click here to learn about the members of GBFB’s Health & Research Council.
+Click here to learn about the members of GBFB’s Health and Research Council.